Identification of Child Penalties

-I briefly present notation needed to formulate the normalized event study approach.
-Consider a finite population of individuals $i \in \{1, \ldots, n\}$ observed over a finite set of time periods $t \in \{1, \ldots, T\}$.
 Let $Y_{i,a}$ denote real annual labor‐market earnings of individual $i$ at age $a$, and let $D_i$ denote the age at which individual $i$ has their first child.
-Define the event time as $E_{i,a} = a - D_i$.
+Define $E_{i,a} = a - D_i$ as the time since first childbirth, which I term event time.
 Let $G_i \in \{f, m\}$ indicate gender, where $f$ represents female and $m$ male.
 The estimation algorithm for the normalized event‐study proceeds in three steps.
-First, outcomes are regressed on event‐time indicators and fixed effects separately for each gender.
+First, outcomes are regressed on event‐time indicators and fixed effects, separately for each gender.
 The regression model for gender $g \in \{f, m\}$ is